General Theory of Music by Icosahedron 1: A bridge between "artificial" scales and "natural" scales, Duality between chromatic scale and Pythagorean chain, and Golden Major Minor Self-Duality: Duality between Chromatic Scale and Pythagorean chain

 \section{Duality between Chromatic Scale and Pythagorean chain}

-In this section, we introduce the musical icosahedra that satisfy the neighboring condition for the Pythagorean chain and one of the whole tone scales: Pythagorean/whole tone musical icosahedra.
+In this section, we introduce the musical icosahedra that satisfy the neighboring condition for the Pythagorean chain and the neighboring condition for one of the whole tone scales and the distant condition for the other whole tone scale: Pythagorean/whole tone musical icosahedra.
 Although there are many common properties between the chromatic/whole tone musical icosahedra and the Pythagorean/whole tone musical icosahedra, there exist properties that the chromatic/whole tone musical icosahedra have and the Pythagorean/whole tone musical icosahedra do not have.
 Instead, it is shown that there are beautiful duality relations between the chromatic scale and the Pythagorean chain through mathematical properties of the regular icosahedron.